-If a General Permit discharge violation occurs (including un-authorized non-stormwater discharges) or if the project receives a written Notice of Violation (NOV) or order from a regulatory agency, the contractor will immediately notify the QSP, the Environmental Field Specialist (EFS), and the PG&E Stormwater Work Supervisor, who shall notify the Regional Water Board.
+If a General Permit discharge violation occurs (including un-authorized non-stormwater discharges) or if the project receives a written Notice of Violation (NOV) or order from a regulatory agency, the contractor will immediately notify the QSP, the Environmental Field Specialist (EFS), and the PG&E Stormwater Work Supervisor.
 The contractor will provide a written report to the QSP (Section 6.1), the PG&E Stormwater Work Supervisor, and the EFS within 24 hours.
 The QSP will then notify the Project Manager and will file a written report to them within 7 days of occurrence, or as specified in the Special Provisions.
 After hours EFS, call: (800) 874-4043.

-PG&E is responsible for submitting any Notices of Non-Compliance to the RWQCB that relate to CGP coverage or discharge violations, including those issued by the CPUC.
-The Storm Water Work Supervisor will notify the Regional Water Quality Control Board of a Notice of Non-Compliance if necessary.
+If a Notice of Non-Compliance is necessary, it will be submitted by PG&E personnel only.
 If planned changes in construction activity will result in non-compliance with the CGP, the discharger is required to give advance notice to the RWQCB and local storm water management agency.